Cherimoya: Harvest

 Large fruits which are uniformly green, without cracks or mostly browned skin, are best.
 The optimum temperature for storage is 8–12 C, depending on cultivar, ripeness stage, and duration, with an optimum relative humidity of 90–95%.
 Unripe cherimoyas will ripen at room temperature, when they will yield to gentle pressure.
 Exposure to ethylene (100 ppm for one to two days) accelerates ripening of mature green cherimoya and other Annona fruits; they can ripen in about five days if kept at 15 to 20 C. Ethylene removal can also be helpful in slowing the ripening of mature green fruits.

 Nutrition and edibility

-Raw cherimoya fruit is 79% water, 18% carbohydrate, 2% protein, and 1% fat (table).
-In a 100 g reference amount providing 75 calories, cherimoya is a moderate source (10–15% of the Daily Value, DV) of vitamin C, vitamin B_{6}, riboflavin, and potassium, with no other micronutrients in significant content (table).
+Raw cherimoya fruit is 79% water, 18% carbohydrate, 2% protein, and 1% fat.
+In a 100 g reference amount providing 75 calories, cherimoya is a moderate source (10–15% of the Daily Value) of vitamin C, vitamin B_{6}, riboflavin, and potassium, with no other micronutrients in significant content.